hwayne/learntla/content/concurrency/labels.md

 Sometimes this can cause issues: for example, switching two variables, or assigning to different records of the same structure.
 In these cases you can use `||` to chain assignments: `x := y || y := x;`

+### Optimization

+Every label specifies a branch point in your system: any process with an available label can run as the next step.
+For N processes with M sequential labels the total number of behaviors is `(MN)!/M!^N`, not counting initial states or nondeterministic labels (`either` or `with`).
+The more labels you have, the more exact your concurrency testing.
+The fewer labels you have, the faster your model will run.
+As always, there are tradeoffs.

 ### ENABLED

 Labels are converted into "Actions" by the PlusCal translator.
 I think actions are a bit out of scope for this guide, but there's one consequence of this we can find useful: we can 'apply' operators to Labels.
 The main one we're interested in is `ENABLED`.
 For a label `A`, `ENABLED A` means "this specific action can happen in the next step.
 For example, if we wanted to ensure that we don't download a file if a specific flag is set, we can write the invariant as `no_download_flag => ~ENABLED A`.

+TK example